Lilias Margaret Frances, Countess Bathurst: Editorship of H. A. Gwynne (19111924)

 Upon the recommendation of Rudyard Kipling, Lady Bathurst appointed H. A. Gwynne editor of the paper in 1911.
 She stayed informed about important matters of the paper and generally supported Gwynne.
 Her father had been very successful running the paper; he developed a system to accept payment for coverage in social columns that was earning an estimated $500,000 per year for the paper by 1914.
 That year, The New York Times described the Morning Post under his control as "a capably conducted newspaper in all respects, conservative in its methods, and retaining possibly more editorial influence than any other London newspaper".
 The New York Times considered that Lady Bathurst ran the paper "with a success equal to her fathers".

 In May 1914 Alfred Harmsworth, 1st Viscount Northcliffe, the owner of The Times, reduced the price of his newspapers to one penny, beginning a 'newspaper war' with The Morning Post, The Telegraph, and The Standard, which all published at that price.
 It was thought that The Morning Post had the weakest hold on circulation, and would be targeted by Lord Northcliffe.
 He wrote that the Post was "a paper which has the unique distinction of voicing the views of a very gifted lady".
 The war began with advertisements published in the papers.
 Borthwick refused to allow The Times to advertise their price reduction in The Morning Post.
 She continued to fight with Northcliffe for circulation for years.

 Borthwick was briefly a nurse in France during the First World War and helped various war charities.
 Shortly after the war began, she temporarily stopped taking a salary from the paper while it was in dire financial straits.
 She also refused to fund increased coverage of the war through taking out a loan, considering the move too risky.
-In 1918 Gwynne and Charles à Court Repington, the war correspondent for The Morning Post during the conflict, were fined $500 dollars each for publishing an article that criticised the Lloyd George ministry.
+In 1918 Gwynne and Charles à Court Repington, the war correspondent for The Morning Post during the conflict, were fined $500 each for publishing an article that criticised the Lloyd George ministry.
 Lady Bathurst supported Repington and Gwynne for publishing the story.
 In 1920, she founded the British League of Help for the Devastated Areas of France and Belgium.